eworm-de/routeros-scripts/doc/upload-backup.md

 * `BackupSendBinary`: whether to send binary backup
 * `BackupSendExport`: whether to send configuration export
 * `BackupPassword`: password to encrypt the backup with
+* `BackupRandomDelay`: delay up to amount of seconds when run from scheduler
 * `BackupUploadUrl`: url to upload to
 * `BackupUploadUser`: username for server authentication
 * `BackupUploadPass`: password for server authentication